swethamo/UMass-Campus-Navigator/README.md

 # UMass-Campus-Navigator

 **Objective**
 A web application that provides students with real-time navigation through the UMass Amherst campus, details on upcoming events, and comprehensive information about its buildings.
-Our website is a prototype that includes the floor-wise information about rooms in the buildings in UMASS Amherst.
-Each building also has a calendar feature for rooms where events/classes take place.

 **Features**
 - User Authentication and Authorization: Students and faculty can login using their university email ID